-C Gymnast Simone Biles doesn't give up easily even when faced with what she describes as a demoralizing, heartbreaking failure.
+B Gymnast Simone Biles doesn't give up easily even when faced with a demoralizing, heartbreaking failure.

-A Why Simone Biles didn't finish higher than 14th at the 2011 U.S. Junior Championships
+C Why Simone Biles didn't finish higher than 14th at the 2011 U.S. Junior Championships

-In this passage, the word resolute means
+In this passage, the word impeccable means